shehryar49/zukoSFML/README.md

  Compile as a shared library

  Use command:
-   g++ -shared sfml.cpp -o sfml.dll -lsfml-graphics-s -lsfml-system-s -lfsml-window-s -lwinmm -lopengl32 Then copy the sfml.so to plutonium's modules folder
+   g++ -shared sfml.cpp -o sfml.so -lsfml-graphics-s -lsfml-system-s -lfsml-window-s -fPIC Then copy the sfml.so to plutonium's modules folder.